josh-works/josh-works.github.io/_pages/2023-10-20-moses-kagan-sean-sweeney-open-letter.md

 Hi Sean, Hi Moses,

+_I wrote you a long letter because I didn't have time to write you a short one_

 I've followed both of you on Twitter for a while, and wanted to drop something of a letter in your respective email, or DM you on Twitter/X, but have found the constraints of that format + the inability to edit it + a bunch of other constraints to be overly limiting.

+Also, I want to get something in front of _both_ of you, with the explicit goal of 'we all work together on this', and a DM doesn't do the trick.
+I'm sending this URL to the both of y'all, and ideally we'll all work on this a bit, in a way that respects your time, energy, appetite for risk, etc.

+I also am always trying to ride the line between 'skimmable content, able to quickly process it' and 'giving enough depth that someone can go deep if they want'.

-I'll say a bit more about me and why I am the best person to work with on what I'm proposing, but first, lets get to the proposal.
+I'll say a bit more about me and why I am the best person to work with on what I'm proposing below, but first, lets get to the proposal.

 You both are _firmly_ rooted in real estate.
 Sean, you develop commercially, buying land and building on it, and Moses, you buy (and hold) properties.
 You both seem to be skilled at what you do.